Secure communication to or from a high security domain using data diodes and secure cloud

 If a device can be accessed over the network by unauthenticated users or systems, it can be hacked.
 The security work often aims to make devices, or the important data stored on them, more difficult to reach for the people or systems that should not have access.

-There are several different tools to keep potential attackers at bay – everything from encryption, VPN and various multi-factor authentication systems to network segmentation and principles such as defence-in-depth and zero-trust.
+There are several different tools to keep potential attackers at bay – everything from Encryption Systems and VPN and various multi-factor authentication systems to network segmentation and principles such as defence-in-depth and zero-trust.
 But sometimes, some systems must contain data so important that no risk of a network-based attack, however small, can be tolerated.

 In situations like this, a common action is to ensure that the system or network in question is not connected to any other systems or networks – at least not over any network that does not itself have extremely stringent security controls in place.
 Sometimes it may even be necessary to completely physically isolate the systems, completely forgoing the benefits of interconnecting systems.